snuq/SnuSlideshowGenerator/Readme.md

       For images, this value will be in seconds, for a video, it will be in frames.

    * Use the 'Apply To Selected' and 'Apply To All' buttons to apply the current length to other slides.
-      Note that these buttons are not available for video slides.
+      These buttons are not available for video slides.

    * Lock Length will prevent this slide from being affected by the apply slide length buttons.
-      Note that this is not available for video slides, as they will always be 'locked'.
+      This is not available for video slides, as they will always be 'locked'.

-   * Video Offset is the number of frames that will be removed from the begging of a video clip.
+   * Video Offset is the number of frames that will be removed from the beginning of a video clip.
-      Note that this option is only visible for video slides.
+      This option is only visible for video slides.

    * Import Audio From Video File will cause the audio track from the selected video slide to be added to the final slideshow.
 Unchecking this will result in a silent slide.
-      Note that this is only visible for video slides.
+      This is only visible for video slides.

    * Add Blurred Background If Needed will automatically add a scaled blurred copy of a video slide to fill out empty space around it if the video is a different size than the final slideshow.
-      Note that this option is only visible for video slides.
+      This option is only visible for video slides.

    * Currently selected transform will be shown.
-      Note that transforms and all related options are not available for video slides.
+      Transforms and all related options are not available for video slides.
       * Select a new transform for the current slide by using the 'Change Transform' menu.
       * Transforms not to be used for randomizations can be deselected in this menu, click the checkbox next to the transform to toggle it.
       * Use the 'Apply To Selected' and 'Apply To All' buttons to apply the current transform to other slides.
       * Lock Transform will prevent this slide from being affected by apply transform or randomize buttons.

    * The currently selected extra will be shown.
-      Note that extras and all related options are not available for video slides.
+      Extras and all related options are not available for video slides.
       A number of default extras are included, and more can be added with some python programming.
       * The 'Text Normal Top' and 'Text Normal Bottom' utilize the 'Extra Text' variable to add a title to the slide.
       * The 'Video Foreground' and 'Video Background' utilize the 'Extra Texture' variable to add an overlay or background image or video.